avito-tech/avito-android/docs/content/_index.md

 # Android in Avito

-Multiple projects lives in two repositories:
+Multiple projects live in two repositories:

 - avito-android (internal, closed source) - monorepo of all apps and shared libraries
 - avito-android infrastructure on github - monorepo of all tooling to continuously test and deliver apps to users